This site uses cookies

 In addition to the services available in Southampton, the VRU commissions the following services which are available in Southampton:

-Future Directions (focused deterrence): a strategy that aims to identify young people most at risk of involvement in serious violence and support them in moving towards a path of desistance.
-Individuals identified for this programme are often also highly vulnerable, including to factors such as exploitation.
-It achieves this by communicating the consequences of violence, providing a supportive pathways away from it and involving the community to encourage reintegration
+Future Directions (focused deterrence): This is a strategy that aims to identify young people most at risk of involvement in serious violence and support them towards a path of desistance.
+Individuals identified for this programme are often highly vulnerable, including to risks such as exploitation.
+The approach combines clear communication about the consequences of violence with tailored support to help individuals move away from offending, while also involving communities and partner agencies to encourage reintegration and positive outcomes.

-“Get Ready for Construction” programme: This programme is aimed at justice involved children aged 16 and 17 who are identified as being high risk of serious violence and NEET.
-The service is providing four individual courses and mentoring support to achieve the Construction Skills Certification Scheme (CSCS) card and support with pathways into employment.
+“Get Ready for Construction” programme: This programme is aimed at justice involved children aged 16 to 18 who are identified as being high risk of serious violence and NEET.
+Individuals are invited to attend a week long course to get relevant qualifications and learn employability skills.
+They are then mentored for 3 months and supported to achieve the Construction Skills Certification Scheme (CSCS) card and find pathways into employment.

 Pol-ED: This programme allows schools to deliver a series of pre-planned lessons to pupils, enables Police Forces to engage with schools through lessons and assemblies, and enables local authorities and criminal justice partners to facilitate similar pre-planned lessons in their youth settings.
 Lessons are mapped out against the PSHE curriculum and subjects not covered in other PSHE schemes, created by experts.